International Council for Laboratory Animal Science: Nutrition

-In 1980, the ICLAS Working Party on Nutrition, chaired by the renown nutritionist, Dr. Marie Coates, prepared recommendations on suitable diets for laboratory animals in developing countries and on contaminants in diets generally.
+In 1980, the ICLAS Working Party on Nutrition, chaired by the renowned nutritionist Dr. Marie Coates, prepared recommendations on suitable diets for laboratory animals in developing countries and on contaminants in diets generally.
 These recommendations later formed part of "WHO/ICLAS Guidelines for the Establishment and Use of Laboratory Animals in Developing Countries", published in 2012.

 Alternative methods

-In 1959, William Russell and Rex Burch introduced the 3Rs principle as a framework for ethical animal use in research, based on the concepts of Replacement, Reduction, and Refinement, i.e., use of methods that alleviate or minimize pain, suffering, distress, or lasting harm of the animals.
+In 1959, William Russell and Rex Burch introduced the 3Rs principle as a framework for ethical animal use in research, based on the concepts of Replacement, Reduction, and Refinement, i.e. the use of methods that alleviate or minimize pain, suffering, distress, or lasting harm to the animals.

 From then on, concerns about animal welfare in scientific research gained increasing public and legislative attention.
-This led to greater interest in the use of alternatives methods, such as in vitro tests using human corneal epithelial cells, to replace those which had been historically performed on rabbits.
+This led to greater interest in the use of alternative methods, such as in vitro tests using human corneal epithelial cells, to replace those which had been historically performed on rabbits.
 From 1994, alternative methods were included in ICLAS programs, such as an ICLAS sponsored workshop on alternative methods in Spain in 1995.

-ICLAS Activities and achievements, 2000-2019
+ICLAS Activities and achievements, 2000–2019

 Harmonization of animal care and use policies

 By the early 2000s, various countries had established guidelines on humane methods of euthanasia and endpoints, i.e., predefined criteria determining when an animal's pain or distress should be alleviated or the animal euthanized to prevent unnecessary suffering.

 The problem with these guidelines was that they had been developed in line with each country's culture, tradition, religion, laws and regulations.
 Consequently, there were variations in the levels of animal suffering that were deemed acceptable.
 To address this issue, from 2004, ICLAS began work on harmonization.
 Rather than standardisation, the aim was to look for common principles among the different guidelines and combine them to form a set of ICLAS guidelines that could be used to promote the best practices in the ethical care and use of animals in research worldwide.

 This work resulted in publication of the "Ten Principles for End Points and Animal Euthanasia," in the May 2006 edition of Science, and ICLAS's revision of the Council for International Organizations of Medical Sciences CIOMS "International Guiding Principles for Biomedical Research Involving Animals" in 2012.
-Additionally, the OIE (World Organization for Animal Heath) Terrestrial Animal Code, was updated with Chapter 7.8 providing guidance to countries when formulating regulatory requirements, or other form of oversight, for the use of live animals in research and education, specifically addressing humane endpoints.
+Additionally, the OIE (World Organization for Animal Health) Terrestrial Animal Code, was updated with Chapter 7.8 providing guidance to countries when formulating regulatory requirements, or other form of oversight, for the use of live animals in research and education, specifically addressing humane endpoints.

 In the next decade, ICLAS began work on the worldwide harmonization of research reporting standards, leading to the publication of an article on the topic in EMBO reports in 2018.